The Wizard condenses expertise from leading philanthropic, legal, and wealth advisors into valuable insights for you.

 After an attorney sets up the CRT, you’ll get a tax I.D. for the trust.
 Then you can establish a financial account for the trust into which the assets are transferred.
 The trustee has control over how the assets are invested, and is responsible for making the income payments and preparing the annual tax returns for the trust.

-CLTs gained notoriety when Jackie Onassis set them up for her children, and while they are much talked about, they are one of the least used vehicles with less than 7,000 in existence, in contrast to over 105,000 charitable remainder trusts and over 200,000 donor advised funds.
+While CLTs are much talked about, they are one of the least used vehicles with fewer than 8,500 in existence, in contrast to over 100,000 charitable remainder trusts and over 1 million donor advised funds.

 There are several ways to structure CLTs, each with very different tax implications.
 While this flexibility enables the donor to align personal and financial goals with their philanthropic planning objectives, it also adds complexity and makes it challenging to understand all the options and tradeoffs in order to choose the best structure for your specific situation.